 Super Metroid's individual rooms feel the most memorable out of any game in the series, tossing in new enemy types and environmental hazards at a breakneck pace.
 The infamous endgame item collection that later games suffer from isn't an issue at all here, and looking for all the optional collectibles are more fun in Super than in any other game since they're usually hidden at the end of large secret obstacle courses that rank as some of the most fun and brutal challenges in the game.
 The Gauntlet in particular may just be my favorite Metroid room, period, it's such a blast.
 In terms of pure exploration, Super Metroid is easily the standout entry in the series.

 I still absolutely adore the GBA Metroid games, don't get me wrong.
 Zero Mission has a strong emphasis on movement with its improved controls and fun-as-hell Shinespark puzzles, but it is pretty easy and short.
 Fusion has the best atmosphere, story, and boss fights, but the linear progression makes item hunting an absolute slog.
-Super Metroid has most of these games' strengths without any of the weaknesses.
+Super Metroid has most of these games' strengths without many of the weaknesses.
 It's a satisfyingly beefy 2D Metroid game with a massive and meticulously designed world that's still as fun to explore today as it was three decades ago.
 The sense of isolation is provides is gripping, the silent narrative it offers still holds up, and the speedrun potential allows for a ton of replayability.
 If the controls were just a bit tighter, Super Metroid would be a perfect game, but I guess that's what Dread is for.

 No comments: